lunarphp/lunar/docs/src/local-development.md

 git clone https://github.com/YOUR-USERNAME/getcandy
 ````

 Update your `composer.json` file similar to the following.
-Note we are targetting `getcandy/getcandy` and not `getcandy/admin`.
+Note we are targeting `getcandy/getcandy` and not `getcandy/admin`.

 ```json
     "repositories": [{